Herbal tonic: Uses

-Herbal tonics are used in many different cases for many different reasons.
-Largely, consuming herbal tonics is for preventative purposes, and for maintaining optimal health.
-Herbal tonics can also be used similarly to coffee for stimulating effects in times of fatigue, and for calming effects in time of stress.
-Additionally, herbal tonics can be used for physiological relief – to aid muscle pain, soothe tension headaches and alleviate unsettled stomachs, to name a few.
+Herbal tonics are used in many different cases for many different reasons including the treatment of psychological, physical, and spiritual conditions.

+People who consume herbal tonics often do so in pursuit of preventing illness and maintaining optimal health.
+Herbal tonics are also sometimes used similarly to coffee for a purported stimulating or calming effect in time of stress.
+Additionally, herbal tonics are used for physiological relief – to aid muscle pain, soothe tension headaches and alleviate unsettled stomachs, to name a few.

-One example of an herbal tonic is raspberry leaf (Rubus idaeus) used by pregnant women.
+One example of a herbal tonic is raspberry leaf (Rubus idaeus) used by pregnant women.
 This herb has been used since traditional Chinese medicine, and is still popular in China, Europe and North America.
-Raspberry leaf is used because it has no toxic connotations, nor is a medicinal substance, and has nutrients believed to tone the uterus.
-This is due to vitamins A, B, C and E found in the herb, these vitamins contain tannins and polypeptides, capable of stimulating and soothing.
-Statistically significant results proved pregnant women drinking raspberry leaf were less likely to experience premature or overdue labour.
+Raspberry leaf is used due to a belief that it has no toxic connotations, nor is a medicinal substance, and has nutrients believed to tone the uterus.
+This is purportedly due to vitamins A, B, C and E found in the herb, these vitamins contain tannins and polypeptides, capable of stimulating and soothing.
+Studies have shown neither benefit nor harm from raspberry leaf during pregnancy.

 Health claims

 Health and wellness benefits

-Traditionally herbal tonics were used as preventatives and to improve overall wellbeing, both mentally and physically.
-A tonic of any kind is designed to do this.
-Specific herbal tonics can be used for treating or preventing specific ailments; it is believed for every part of the body between the top of the head to the tip of the toes, there is a herbal tonic able to soothe or strengthen.
+Some herbal tonics have been used for treatment or prevention specific ailments.
+However, they are not considered a treatment or prevention by the US Food and Drug Administration and thus are not labeled or regulated as such in the United States.